jonescompneurolab/hnn-core/doc/network_file_desc.rst

 File Content Description
 ------------------------
 hdf5 is the file format used for storing the Network object.
 The network is stored in a layered format.
 The first layer consists of the network attributes.
-The attributes of the network are then broken down until the network can be representated as a collection of key value pairs.
+The attributes of the network are then broken down until the network can be represented as a collection of key value pairs.
 For example - cell_types is a network attribute therefore in the first layer.
 The description of each cell type is in layer 2.
 Each cell has various sections.
 The description of a section is in layer 3.
 Below are the attributes of the network.